FellippeHeitor/InForm/README.md

 * *BeforeUpdateDisplay*, triggered everytime the form is about to be repainted.
 * *BeforeUnload*, triggered when the user tries to close the program, either via clicking the window's X button, right click in the task bar -> Close or with Alt+F4 (Windows only).
 * *FormResized*, triggered when a form with the CanResize property is resized at runtime.

+## Developer Goals

+* Decouple QB64-PE internal features from the library (e.g. falcon.h)
+* Ensure library continues to work even if QB64-PE font library changes 😉
+* Make the library standalone and work from any directory
+* Remove all gimmicky features like the defunct auto-update & installer
+* Ensure the library does not write anything to disk and runs completely from memory
+* Add cross-platform common dialogs like MessageBox, InputBox, PasswordBox, ColorPicker, OpenFileDialog, SaveFileDialog, SelectFolderDialog, Tray-popup, Notification Beep